TheodorRene/list_methods/README.md

-# list_methods
+# list_methods [Experimental]
 Tired of not having map, filter and reduce easily available like in Javascript, Java, Kotlin, etc?
-Fear not, this is the package for you.
+Fear not, this is the package for you(sort of).

+Experimental package adding .map(), .filter() and .reduce() as list methods.
+Made mostly as PoC showing how the Python language can be extended in some way.

 # Installation
 [![PyPI version](https://badge.fury.io/py/list-methods.svg)](https://badge.fury.io/py/list-methods)